What is Identity Theft?

 Identity theft occurs when someone acquires your personal information and uses it without your knowledge to commit fraud or theft.
 It is a serious crime and cases are growing.
 An all-too-common example is when an identity thief uses your personal information to open a credit card account in your name.

-- Don't give out personal information on the phone, through the mail or over the Internet unless you've initiated the contact or are sure you know whom you're dealing with.
+- Don’t give out personal information on the phone, through the mail or over the Internet unless you’ve initiated the contact or are sure you know with whom you’re dealing.

 - Don’t carry your Social Security card with you; leave it in a secure place.
 Carry only the identification and credit and debit cards that you need.

 - Don’t put your address, phone number, or drivers license number on credit card sales receipts.

 - Social Security numbers or phone numbers should not be put on your checks.

 - Shred your charge receipts, copies of credit applications, insurance forms, physician statements, checks and bank statements, expired charge cards that you’re discarding, and credit offers you get in the mail.

 - Secure your credit card, bank account, and phone accounts with passwords.
 Avoid using easily available information like birth date, the last four digits of your SSN, or your phone number.
 When opening new accounts, you may find that many businesses still have a line on their applications for your mother’s maiden name.
 Use a password instead.

 - Secure personal information in your home, particularly if you have roommates or hire outside help.